Social Media Participation Guidelines

 - Please be respectful and friendly

-- This includes avoiding profanity and obscenity.
-You’re welcome to post about concerns or problems that you may have, but please use language that is acceptable for everyone.
+- We expect that you avoid any profanity and/or obscenity.
+You’re welcome to post about concerns or problems that you may have, but please use language that is acceptable for everyone

-- Please note that we will remove posts that are attacks, misinformation, unsupported allegations and any posts that reference violence, racism, hatred or bigotry towards others.
+- Please note that we'll remove posts that are attacks, misinformation, unsupported allegations and any that reference violence, racism, hatred or bigotry towards others

-- Users who continually disregard our guidelines will be warned and banned from our channels if we can’t work through things, or if there’s no alternative.
+- Users who continually disregard our guidelines will be warned and may be banned from our channels should they continue to violate the guidelines

 Consider Your Privacy

-SaskPower takes privacy and security very seriously.
-We ask that you do not share personal information (such as your address, account number or other personal details) with us through social media.
+We take privacy and security very seriously.
+We ask that you don’t share personal information (such as your address, account number or other personal details) with us through social media.
+We also cannot provide any customer information through our social channels.
+If there’s an issue related to an emergency or escalation, we’ll direct message (DM) you asking for contact information.

 We’ll remove posts that include personal information to protect customer privacy, but with any online service, people should exercise their judgment about the kind of information they share.